MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 Hiding a Widget
 ====================
 Hiding widgets can be done by:
-- swapping the entire desktop; or
+- Swapping the entire desktop; or
-- selectively by placing your widgets in a custom hideable container.
+- Selectively by placing your widgets in a custom hideable container.

 Using Desktop To hide a widget
 ------------------------------